 The thin layer of ice on her shoulders slowly melted into specks of snow that floated into the air.
 She spun around, slowly sweeping her arms down and over her body, framed by her hair billowing around her.
 Inch by inch, her icy gown melted away until, swinging her hair back over her shoulder, she stood with every line and curve of her body displayed before his eyes with nothing to conceal it.

 They stepped towards each other until she could reach up and put her hands on his shoulders.
 Everywhere she touched him, his own clothes dissolved.
 There was nothing between them.
-He eased her down to the bed of moss and flowers beneath them and lay on top of her, giving himself to her completely, holding nothing back, his body intertwining with hers until they were one being, one life, one soul.
+He eased her down to the bed of snow beneath them and lay on top of her, giving himself to her completely, holding nothing back, his body intertwining with hers until they were one being, one life, one soul.
 He dove into her and drowned in her beauty, all of her now his at last...

 He bolted awake with a single, sharp, agonized scream.
 No, no, no, anything but that, anything but that!